Saif-Saleemi/Nexus---FYP/Diary.md

 2. Goal-Driven Agent Behavior

 Tuesday 4th October - Prepared for meeting with supervisor the following day, sending ahead the project plan and questions I would like answered

+Wednesday 5th October - Conducted meeting with supervisor, taking notes on advice for my project plan.

+Thursday 6th October - Updated Project Plan to fit in line with advice given by supervisor and submitted Project plan.
+Will commence research on State-agent driven design starting 7th October and will follow the project plan timeline from there.